10 Biggest Causes of Tooth Sensitivity

-Does eating frozen yogurt make you say “ouch” — or do you find yourself wincing when you brush or floss?
+Does drinking an ice cold beverage cause dental discomfort?
+Or do you find yourself wincing when you brush or floss?
 You could have what’s known as tooth sensitivity.

-But you don’t have to put up with the pain.
-In fact, there are things you can do to lessen tooth sensitivity and improve your oral health says Leslie Seldin, DDS, a dentist in New York City and an associate professor of dentistry at the Columbia University College of Dental Medicine.
+You don’t have to put up with the pain, however.
+There are things you can do to lessen tooth sensitivity and improve your oral health, says Leslie Seldin, DDS, a dentist in New York City and an associate professor of dentistry at the Columbia University College of Dental Medicine.

-Here’s why you could be experiencing this mouth malady — and what steps you should take to ease the ouch:
+Here’s why you could be experiencing this mouth malady — and steps you can take to find relief for sensitive teeth:

 - You brush with too much gusto.
-Sometimes tooth sensitivity comes from brushing with too much force or with too hard-bristled a toothbrush.
-Over time, you can wear down the protective layers of your teeth and expose the microscopic hollow tubes or canals that lead to your dental nerves.
-When these tubules are exposed to hot or cold or to acidic or sticky foods, tooth sensitivity and discomfort can be the result.
+Sometimes tooth sensitivity comes from brushing with too much force or using a hard-bristled toothbrush.
+Over time, you can wear down the protective layers of your teeth and expose microscopic hollow tubes or canals that lead to your dental nerves.
+When these tubes are exposed to extreme temperatures or acidic or sticky foods, tooth sensitivity and discomfort can result.
 The simplest solution is to switch to a toothbrush with softer bristles and to be gentler when brushing.

 - You eat acidic foods.
 If the pathways to your nerves are exposed, acidic foods such as tomato sauce, lemon, grapefruit, kiwi, and pickles can cause pain.
-Use common sense: Stick to foods that won’t cause you pain.
+But avoiding these foods can help you avoid any tooth discomfort.

 - You’re a tooth-grinder.
 Even though tooth enamel is the strongest substance in your body, grinding your teeth can wear down the enamel.
-By doing so, you expose the dentin, the middle layer of the tooth, which contains the hollow tubes that lead to your nerves.
+By doing so, you expose the dentin, or the middle layer of the tooth, which contains the hollow tubes that lead to your nerves.
 Talk to your dentist about finding a mouth guard that can stop you from grinding.
-The best guards are custom made to fit your bite, Dr. Seldin says.
+The best guards are custom-made to fit your bite, Dr. Seldin says.

 - You’re a mouthwash junkie.
 Like whitening toothpaste, some over-the-counter mouthwashes and rinses contain alcohol and other chemicals that can make your teeth more sensitive — especially if your dentin’s exposed.
-Solution: Try neutral fluoride rinses — or simply skip the rinse and be more diligent about flossing and brushing.
+Instead, try neutral fluoride rinses or simply skip the rinse and be more diligent about flossing and brushing.